jubishop/Tusk/README.md

 #### Defining which playlists affect roles

 By default, all playlists are considered when assigning roles.
-Server owners (or whitelisted users) can narrow this selection to any set of playlists they prefer using `!role_playlists`.
+Server owners (or users with the role `tusk_admin`) can narrow this selection to any set of playlists they prefer using `!role_playlists`.
 Playlist names are identified as:

 - `standard`
 - `doubles`